opentext/storyteller/docs/stl/numbering.md

 ```

 In HTML it roughly corresponds to [this example](https://www.w3schools.com/css/tryit.asp?filename=trycss_counters3).

+It is visible that in STL the multi-level list structure is formed by a hierarchy of `stl:list` elements.
+In *DocBuilder++* each nested `stl:list` elements automatically increments the internal *list-level* variable.
+It means that there is no need to specify `-stl-list-level` property explicitly, it is implicitly defined by
+the nesting depth inside the hierarchy (however it can be explicitly overriden, if user needs to alter the default
+behavior).
+Also the current `padding-left` property is incremented by `1em` value in order to make /DocBuilder++/
+behavior similar to HTML.

+#### Style

 In order to associate such hierarchy of `<stl:p>` elements we can define a CSS class
 (e.g. `item`) with a specified `-stl-list` property as follows (we can optionally add a `::marker` pseudo-element